tohyuting/tp/docs/UserGuide.md

 ### Undo/Redo a previous editing : `undo`/`redo`

-Recovers the previous version before an editing on the CLI-nic data or restores the later version of edited data after a recovery to previous version.
+Undo command recovers a previous version of CLI-nic data if any data has been changed.
+Redo command restores the data in CLI-nic before an `undo` command was done.

 Format: `undo` / `redo`